dmulyalin/ttp/docs/source/Groups/Functions.rst

 ------------------------------------------------------------------------------
 ``cerberus="schema='var_name', log_errors=False, allow_unknown=True, add_errors=False"``

-* schema - string, mandatory, name of template variable that contains Cerberus schema structure
+* ``schema`` - string, mandatory, name of template variable that contains Cerberus schema structure
-* log_errors - bool, default is False, if set to True will log Cerberus validation errors with WARNING level
+* ``log_errors`` - bool, default is False, if set to True will log Cerberus validation errors with WARNING level
-* allow_unknown - bool, default is True, if set to False, Cerberus will invalidate match results with keys that are not defined in schema
+* ``allow_unknown`` - bool, default is True, if set to False, Cerberus will invalidate match results with keys that are not defined in schema
-* add_errors - bool, default is False, if set to True, Cerberus validation errors will be added to results under "validation_errors" key
+* ``add_errors`` - bool, default is False, if set to True, Cerberus validation errors will be added to results under "validation_errors" key

-**Prerequisites**

-`Cerberus library <https://docs.python-cerberus.org/en/stable/>`_ need to be installed on the system.
+**Prerequisites** `Cerberus library <https://docs.python-cerberus.org/en/stable/>`_ need to be installed on the system.

-This function uses `Cerberus validation engine <https://docs.python-cerberus.org/en/stable/>`_ to validate group results, returning True if validation succeeded and False otherwise.
+This function uses `Cerberus validation engine <https://docs.python-cerberus.org/en/stable/>`_ to validate group results, returning ``True`` if validation succeeded and ``False`` otherwise.

-This function makes use of Cerberus Validation class, and schema must be defined in one of template variables sections.
+Cerberus Validation schema must be defined in one of template variables.

 **Example**